kossiitkgp/KOSS-Selection-Tasks/Teaching/docker_internals.md

 ## What you need to do
 We want you to cover the following topics:
+- What in the world is a container even
-- What cgroups and namespaces are, and how you can build containers using them
+- What cgroups and namespaces are, and how you can build _containers_ using them
 - The Docker ecosystem - Docker today consists of multiple tools each doing their part: containerd, runc and many other tools that are part of the larger cloud native ecosystem.
 We would like to get a high level understanding of what they do, and what part they play
 - (Optional) Show us some examples, using scripts, or tools of isolation achieved on a machine running Linux.
 You could show us how cgroups look like, how you can list namespaces and so on